Canada-Democratic People’s Republic of Korea Relations

-Some exceptions exist for the provision of humanitarian goods, and Canadians or persons in Canada can also apply for a permit or a certificate authorizing them to carry out activities in North Korea that would otherwise be prohibited.
+Some exceptions exist for the provision of humanitarian goods, and persons in Canada or Canadians outside Canada can apply for a permit or a certificate authorizing them to carry out activities in relation to North Korea that would otherwise be prohibited.

-These sanctions are in addition to those imposed by the UN Security Council.
+These sanctions are in addition to those imposed by Canada as a result of UN Security Council Resolutions.

 Increased missile and nuclear testing by North Korea in 2016 and 2017 resulted in a number of successive UN Security Council resolutions strengthening UN sanctions measures.
-Canada has incorporated the necessary measures of all relevant UNSC resolutions into domestic legislation under the United Nations Act.
+Canada has incorporated the necessary measures of all relevant UNSC resolutions under the Regulations Implementing the United Nations Resolutions on the Democratic People's Republic of Korea (DPRK), which falls under the United Nations Act.

-For additional information on sanctions against North Korea, please consult the Canadian Sanctions Related to North Korea page on the Canadian Sanctions website.
+For a list of prohibitions under the the United Nations Act Regulations and for additional information on sanctions against North Korea, please consult the Canadian Sanctions Related to North Korea page on the Canadian Sanctions website.

 North Korea uses increasingly sophisticated tactics to evade international sanctions, including theft and other malicious activities in cyber space.
 North Korea’s state-sponsored cyber actors conduct disruptive attacks around the world and have stolen hundreds of millions of dollars from financial institutions, corporations, and individuals.
 North Korea also circumvents sanctions on its imports through the use of ship-to-ship transfers of petroleum and other products banned by UN Security Council resolutions.
 Canada contributes to a multinational effort to counter North Korea’s maritime sanctions evasion.
-In April 2019, the Prime Minister announced that Canada will periodically deploy ships, aircraft and personnel to the Northeast Asia region over a two-year period under Operation NEON.
-In April 2021, Operation NEON was extended until spring 2023.
+In April 2019, that Canada will periodically deploy ships, aircraft and personnel to the Northeast Asia region under Operation NEON.
+In March 2023, Operation NEON was extended until spring 2026.

-Canada remains very concerned about North Korea’s egregious human rights violations.
-We have been outspoken in advocating for an improvement in the protection of human rights in North Korea.
-We regularly call on North Korea to address systematic human rights abuses and urge it to abide by international human rights laws and standards.
+Canada is deeply concerned by North Korea’s egregious human rights violations.
+Canada regularly calls on North Korea to address systematic human rights abuses and urges it to abide by international human rights laws and standards.

 Canada is also supportive of the work of the Special Rapporteur on the situation of human rights in the Democratic People's Republic of Korea.
 The Special Rapporteur’s latest report on North Korea can be found at the website of the United Nations Office of the High Commissioner for Human Rights.